-Do you need Internet for Roku?
+Do you need internet for Roku?

 1. Can I use Roku without Wi-Fi?

-No, Roku requires an internet connection to function properly.
-While some Roku models offer an Ethernet port for a wired connection, most users rely on Wi-Fi for convenience.
+No, Roku requires an internet connection to function.
+While some Roku devices offer an Ethernet port for a wired connection, most models rely on Wi-Fi for internet access.

 2. What internet speed do I need for Roku?